leo3friedman/plink_method_of_moments_ibd_reimplementation/README.md

 ### Accuracy Results

-Both the naive and optimized Python implementations were compared against the PLINK 1.9 ground truth on the full dataset (97 samples, ~900k SNPs, 4,656 individual pairs) using `benchmarking/accuracy.py`.
-The two implementations produce identical accuracy metrics:
+The accuracy of the Python implementation was validated by comparing its `.genome` output (ran on the full dataset) with PLINK 1.9's `.genome` output via `benchmarking/accuracy.py`.
+Both the naive and optimized Python implementations produced identical accuracy metrics:

 | Column  |       R² |      MAE | Max Error |
 | :------ | -------: | -------: | --------: |